Tsikitsiky/birthday-app/readme.md

 - In a few sentences, explain the structure of your project.

 First I fetched the people.json file and strored it in the locale storage.
-On load it is intialised with the data from the locale storage.
+On load, the list is intialised with the data from the locale storage.
 The user can add to the list.
 They can edit and delete from the list.
-The user can filter the list by their name, first name and last name
+The user can filter the list by their name, first name and last name and filter by birthday month

 - If you had more time, what area of your project would you improve?